lbl-camera/tsuchinoko/README.md

 ## About the name

 Japanese folklore describes the [Tsuchinoko](https://cryptidz.fandom.com/wiki/Tsuchinoko) as a wide and short snake-like creature living in the mountains of western
 Japan.
-This creature has a following much like the Bigfoot of North America.
+This creature has a cultural following similar to the Bigfoot of North America.
 Much like the global optimum of a non-convex function, its elusive nature is infamous.